Blunderchips/Java-Object-Editor/README.md

 * More input validation.
 * New interger/float/double/etc. input method.
 * Generate & host Javadoc.
+* Load current state of an object on startup.
+* Generate tests.

 **Watch/star to follow along with progress!**